The most trendy bars in Paris - Citimarks

 Russian nights

-They were the gypsies of the great restaurants of Moscow, of the Petrograd Islands, that the river of emigration had carried to Paris.
-Some had played for the Grand Dukes, for the Tsar, for Rasputin.
-We had thrown small fortunes under the bows they offered us […]
+They were the gypsies of Moscow’s grand restaurants, of the Petrograd Islands, carried to Paris by the river of emigration.
+Some had performed for Grand Dukes, the Tsar, and Rasputin.
+Small fortunes were thrown at their feet in exchange for the melodies they offered […]

-Mixed like that, hungry, disguised, colonels of the guard, professors, women of the nobility, prostitutes, improvised artists, famous gypsies came to deliver -sometimes with a soul violent and sincere, other times with an adulterated theatricality- to couples knocked-out by noise, light and champagne, the barbaric, desperate and sometimes sublime breath that Russia has deposited in her songs, her dances and in her worst children, without any limits or form. […]
+In this mix of hungry, disguised colonels of the guard, professors, noblewomen, prostitutes, and impromptu artists, the famous gypsies arrived to deliver -sometimes with a violently sincere soul, other times with an adulterated theatricality- to couples overwhelmed by noise, light and champagne, the barbaric, desperate and sometimes sublime breath that Russia deposited in its songs, dances and unruly offspring, understrained and unformed. […]

-The Russians who belonged to these nocturnal establishments were sleeping in these hotels, working in these restaurants, and getting out of their sleep only to sing, serve, and drink, and would never stop singing and drinking until they fell asleep again.
-In this closed district, in which gargotiers, hoteliers and even hairdressers of their country popped up, they did not need to use a word of French for weeks.
-They lived so confined by their profession and their fatigue that many of them even ignored the Bois de Boulogne and the Arc de Triomphe.
-And, like that, they named the district after the square that dominates it, Pigal.
+The Russians belonging to these nocturnal establishments slept in these hotels, worked in these restaurants, emerging from their slumber only to sing, serve, and drink, singing and drinking until they fell asleep again.
+In this closed district where Russian caterers, hoteliers, and even hairdressers emerged, theywente weeks without uttering a word of French.
+Confined by their profession and fatigue, many were oblivious to the Bois de Boulogne and the Arc de Triomphe.
+And, thus, they named the district after the dominating square, Pigal.

 Joseph Kessel,